sumgup/MySecondLife/_posts/2019-11-06-WhyUXDesignIsEssentialForSuccessOfYourBusinessFromDayOne.md

 ## Why do Startups fail?

 Let's start with failures, why do so many new business ideas fail to make it to the market.
-I would listen to an expert like Paul Graham**](http://www.paulgraham.com/) .
+I would listen to an expert like [Paul Graham](http://www.paulgraham.com).

 *Paul is founder of YCombinator which is an incubator and resulted in startups like Airbnb, Stripe, Dropbox and lot more.*